-The big-headed beast lunged, mouth stretched wide, its teeth snapping shut on empty air as one of the birds nimbly leaped to the side.
+The big-headed beast lunged, mouth stretched wide, teeth snapping shut on empty air as one of the birds nimbly leaped to the side.
 The birds screeched and left the clearing, ducking amongst the low branches of the forest.
 Mere steps behind them, the giant dinosaur bashed through the screen of trees with a swing of its head.
 A rotten tree snapped off at the base and toppled to the side, crushing vegetation beneath it.
-Within moments, the chase was out of sight, and the noise of the chase beginning to fade away.
+Within moments, the chase was out of sight, and the noise beginning to fade away.

 Everything here was monstrous and dangerous.
 And heaven help us all if that absurdly big predator crossed to our side.
 I don’t know how we could stop something that big without a barrage of cannon fire.